-Year One provides a grounding in the area.
+Year One will provide a grounding in development across the lifespan in the areas of physical sciences, linguistics and psychology.
+To facilitate your transition into university there will be a focus on academic writing and how to access appropriate information.
 You will develop knowledge and apply it at observational placements in local early years settings and primary schools and with older people, usually in a social care setting.

-Year Two focuses predominantly on childhood and developmental speech and language disorders.
-You will attend weekly placements in local clinics in Semester One.
-You will also attend a 17-day block placement at the end of Year Two.
+Year Two focuses predominantly on childhood and developmental speech, language and communication disorders.
+You will continue to build your knowledge in physical sciences, linguistics, psychology and research methods with increased application to clinical areas.
+You will develop your clinical skills though weekly placements in local clinics in Semester One and a block placement at the end of Year Two.

 5 Highers at AABBB (standard entry) or ABBBB (widening access entry) including Maths, Biology, Chemistry, Physics or Psychology plus English and Maths or Applications of Maths necessary at National 5.